The Laurier Library offers senior level high school students an opportunity to gain experience with library research at the university level.

 High school research vs. university research

 Laurier Library has prepared a helpful video describing many of the differences between high school research and university level research.
 Students are encouraged to watch the tutorial before arriving at the library.
-Other video tutorials covering many library topics are also available.
+Other video tutorials covering many library topics are available.

 High school students are eligible for a free library card granting in person borrowing privileges at Laurier.